 If you’re not a year 12 student you may still apply through the UAC system however you may be selected for your course based on your TAFE or prior university results.
 If you haven’t studied before, you may need to complete the Special Tertiary Admissions Test (STAT) through UAC or apply through our Work Recognition Program or Entry schemes.

-Step 2: check your course requirements
+Check your course entry requirements

 Once you’ve found the course you want to study, check the course prerequisites and other selection requirements sections for your course.
 If you don’t meet all the requirements, browse our Pathways and entry schemes to find an option that’s best to you.